St Ali: Recognition

 ST. ALi has been nationally and internationally recognised for the quality of its coffee and locally for its food.
 ST. ALi South was awarded "Best Food Cafe" in Melbourne in 2013 by The Age Good Cafe Guide.
+In 2016, ST. ALi won the People's Choice Award at the Time Out Food Awards for Best Takeaway Coffee in Melbourne.

 ST. ALi's head of coffee, Matthew Perger, won first place at the 2012 World Brewers Cup, and has won two Australasian Specialty Coffee Association (AASCA) Detpak Australian Barista Championship titles, and also placed third at the 2011 World Barista Championship that took place in Colombia and the second place in 2013 World Barista Championship.

+Representing ST. ALi, senior barista Ben Morrow won the 2016 Coffee Masters tournament for the second time at the London Coffee Festival.
+Earlier that year, Morrow placed sixth in the World Latte Art Championship finals in Shanghai.

+Shinsaku Fukayama of ST. ALi place runner-up in both the 2016 and 2017 Australian Specialty Coffee Association (ASCA) Southern Region Latte Art and Australian Latte Art Championships, before winning both titles in 2018.
+Fukayama then went on to represent Australia in the 2018 World Latte Art Championships, placing fourth.

+ST. ALi warehouse dispatch manager, Jae Kim, won the 2022 ASCA Southern Region Latte Art Championship and placed second in the ASCA Cup Tasters competition.

+In 2026, ST. ALi's green bean buyer, Lucy Ward, was awarded a Lifetime Achievement Award at the Melbourne International Coffee Expo (MICE) for her long-standing contributions to the industry and coffee community.